EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 What sets it apart from other standard broadband meters is the manner in which it calculates complex RF field exposure and gives an actual safety percentage estimate over a period of time.
 It is also adjustable by frequency band and even safety standard. (such as non-enforceable 10 milliWatt OSHA Nonionizing Radiation 1910.97 limit or the 1 microWatt Salzberg Innen 2002 standard or the enforceable IEEE C95.1-1999 standard)

-Q. How often do you find an issue?
+Q. How often do you find an EMF issue?

 A. Enough to where it is worth paying for a survey – at the least for the peace of mind that comes with making an informed choice or decisions about where you live.

-Q. I am a realtor – how often will this discourage my clients from completing a real estate transaction?
+Q. I am a realtor – how often will an EMF issue discourage my clients from completing a real estate transaction?

 A. In most cases, the issues found (if any) are easily remedied by minor electrical repairs.
 The information that ScanTech provides helps clients to feel good about the home in question and can even encourage a faster, smoother close.